BattlesnakeOfficial/starter-snake-javascript/README.md

 # A simple [Battlesnake](http://play.battlesnake.com) written in JavaScript for Node.js.

 This is a basic implementation of the [Battlesnake API](https://docs.battlesnake.com/references/api).
-It's a great starting point for anyone wanting to program their first Battlesnake using Python.
+It's a great starting point for anyone wanting to program their first Battlesnake using JavaScript.
 It comes ready to deploy to [Heroku](https://heroku.com), although you can use other cloud providers if you'd like.

 ### Technologies